Lee-AnnC/True_Essence/README.md

 ### Add Comment Page
 - The user can add a comment to any blog post.
-- Once the user has added a comment clickon the blog post and see the comment below that post.
+- Once the user has added a comment click on the blog post and see the comment below that post.

 ### Log Out Page
 - The logout page allows users to end their session.